 During extremely hot weather, your AC is going to have to work harder, especially if it is not running smoothly.
 The less efficiently your AC runs, the more likely that it will struggle to keep your home or business cool.
 The last thing you need when the weather is sweltering is for your AC to struggle or even break down.
 That’s why even if you have AC alternatives, such as ceiling fans and portable AC units, your number one priority should always be to keep your AC in top working condition.

-At Blazer Heating and Air, we have been helping homeowners and businesses in Richmond and surrounding areas keep their air conditioners running smoothly since 1989.
+At Blazer Heating, Air, and Plumbing, we have been helping homeowners and businesses in Richmond and surrounding areas keep their air conditioners running smoothly since 1989.
 Our licensed and certified AC experts provide service you can count on.
 Our technicians are knowledgeable, skilled, and experienced, so whatever problems your AC is having, we can get to the bottom of the issue and get your air conditioner up and running quickly.

-To learn more about Blazer Heating and Air, and the kind of service we provide, check out our clients’ reviews.
+To learn more about Blazer Heating, Air, and Plumbing, and the kind of service we provide, check out our clients’ reviews.

 Ready to speak to us about your AC problems?
 Reach out to us online or calls us at (804) 277-2458 today to discuss your situation with our AC technicians.
 Ask us about our specials and financing options.
 We’re available 24/7 for emergencies.